albertcordina/Applicant-tracking-system/README.md

           Contains the endpoint methods @GetMapping:

-              home – get to the main_page.html page registration – get to the registration.html page login – get to the login_page.html page applicant – get to the applicant.html page news -get to the news.html page
+              home –         get to the main_page.html page registration – get to the registration.html page login –        get to the login_page.html page applicant –    get to the applicant.html page news -         get to the news.html page

           Applicant’s deletion request: